Hausa architecture: Building Types

 Where Hausa Architecture differs from other architectural programs across the globe is its limited use of spaces for specialized activities.
 The main parts of a Hausa city are the defensive wall, the palace, mosques, the market, and domestic buildings.
 In Hausa buildings, there are three main elements: the primary room, the courtyard, and the wall.
 With these three components, many variations of buildings have been created for a multitude of uses.

+Family Homes

+In traditional Hausa family homes the muslim women usually follow Purdah meaning the rooms are designed around separating the sexes in the house.
+The houses are based around the or within the courtyard to uphold the standards of separation of sexes.
+When a couple is married part of their dowry is brass pots and pans and they are plastered into the inside of the earthly walls as decorations after they are consummated.
+Hausa architecture within a family home is typically based around a center of the home.
+The family owner is given the right to build his house onto his neighbors wall without permission from the said neighbor as long as there is no view point into the neighboring courtyard.

 Domestic Architecture

 It is common to see the traditional African pattern of rooms arranged around the courtyard in domestic buildings.
 The order of building operations follows closely to the pre-Islamic order with the perimeter wall being the most important.